 - Contains well-kept gardens with a pond!

 Casa Garden is one of the oldest buildings in Macau, and it has a really interesting history.
 This place was first the home of a Portuguese merchant when it was built in 1770.
 It was then used as the base of the British East India Company in Macau in the early 19th century.
-Today, it is the home of the Oriental Foundation, who put on frequent interesting exhibitions there.
+Today, it is the home of the Oriental Foundation, which puts on frequent interesting exhibitions there.

 As one would imagine, a lot has happened in the Casa Garden building since its early days.
 This makes it a really interesting place to visit when an exhibition is on.
 These exhibitions are always changing and are always worth seeing!